sabre-io/sabre.io/source/dav/per-user-directories.md

 The Problem
 -----------

-It's not very hard to create a colletion that has a directory for each user.
+It's not very hard to create a collection that has a directory for each user.

 For instance, you may have a `home` collection as such: